ekg/alignment-and-variant-calling-tutorial/README.md

 The output of `rtg vcfeval` is a set of reports and files tallying true and false positives.

-We also get a nice report in the shell that describes the optimal QUAL cutoff (here equivalent to `vcffilter -f 'QUAL > 3.587'`) and the result if we have no cutoff (`None`).
+We also get a nice report in the shell that describes the optimal QUAL cutoff (here equivalent to `bcftools filter -i 'QUAL>3.587'`) and the result if we have no cutoff (`None`).

 ```
 Selected score threshold using: maximized F-measure